mrivasa/scs-genaiforfree/08-langchain/finished/readme.md

-Finished exercises and labs for 08-langchain
+Finished walkthroughs and labs for 08-langchain